This post may contain affiliate links. Please read our disclosure policy.

 Olive oil has a distinct flavor, so it's not commonly used in baking sweets.
 In fact, even oil-based cakes, like our gluten free carrot cake, are typically made with a neutral-tasting oil, like canola, vegetable, grapeseed, or peanut oil.

-This gf olive oil cake is not only full of flavor with a moist and tender crumb, but it's also super easy to make in one bowl.
-You'll need a mixer to beat the olive oil with sugar and then eggs until creamy, but then you'll sift the dry ingredients right into the same bowl.
+This easy recipe is also made in only one bowl.
+You need a mixer to beat the olive oil with sugar and then eggs until creamy, but then you sift the dry ingredients right into the same bowl to create a soft batter that bakes quickly and evenly.

 The ingredients you'll need to make this olive oil cake are similar to those we use in most of our cakes, with a few notable exceptions:

-- Olive oil – You don't need to spend much on olive oil for this or any other purpose.
-Just use one you like the smell and taste of for all your cooking needs.
+- Olive oil – Select an olive oil with a smell and taste you love.
 Baking will only intensify the flavors, like with wine.

-- Lemon zest – The finely grated zest of 1 lemon is essential to the balanced flavor of this cake.
+- Lemon zest – The finely grated zest of 1 lemon brightens the flavor of the oil and creates perfect balance of acidity.

 Recipe tips and tricks